 In general, there are high padded leather headboards, chaises longues, angular wood-and-chrome writing desks and bedside tables, and plenty of wardrobe space.
 Colour schemes vary, as do floors, which are made of terracotta, Turkish marble or dark parquet.
 Beds are of kingsize proportions with a double bank of embroidered pillows and sheets of the finest Egyptian cotton.

-You're treated to all kinds of nifty gadgetry: a Bosé iPod dock, 32" plasma screen TV, individually controlled air-conditioning and free WiFi.
+You're treated to all kinds of nifty gadgetry: a Bosé iPod dock, 32" plasma screen TV, individually controlled air-conditioning and, espresso coffee makers and free WiFi.
 Other treats include a basket of fruit, freshly cut flowers and chocolates left on the pillow after turndown service.

 All rooms bar one have open-plan bathrooms; some with rain showers, others with claw-footed bathtubs and all have handsome polished sandstone floors and stucco walls.
 A whole stack of Molton Brown goodies awaits you, including shower and body lotions, sea moss hydro-soak and pine milk soap, along with fluffy towels and flannels, bathrobes and slippers.

-Breakfast at Claude can be taken any time from 8 through to 11.30am: you may find that you'll be turning in late, especially if you visit the flamenco club just along the street!
-In warmer weather you eat on the rooftop terrace which grabs a distant sea view, whilst to the north La Concha, Marbella's magic mountain, rises volcano-like above you.
-All rates include continental breakfast: a pretty platter of seasonal fruit, freshly squeezed orange juice, yoghurts, warm croissants and bread with jam or honey, and unlimited tea or coffee.
-If you book at full (non-discounted) rates, you also get hot and savoury dishes, including jabugo ham, salmon and eggs as you like.
+À la carte breakfasts are included in the rates, and can be taken any time from 8 through to 11.30am: you may find that you'll be turning in late, especially if you visit the flamenco club just along the street!
+In warmer weather you eat on the rooftop terrace, which grabs a distant sea view, while to the north, La Concha - Marbella's magic mountain - rises volcano-like above you.
+Choose from a selection of fresh fruit, fresh pastries, eggs cooked to order, freshly squeezed juice and unlimited tea or coffee.
 You may need to be a little patient while the dishes are prepared and brought up to the roof terrace.